This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 This type of RV-safe propane heater runs a very slight risk of releasing too much carbon monoxide, however.
 When using a Buddy Heater, always crack a window.
 Also make sure you have a working carbon monoxide detector, LP detector, and smoke detector.

-No Freeze Heated RV Water Hose
+No Freeze Heated Water Hose for RVs

 NoFreeze RV water hose is essential cold weather camping gear